ByronChen12138/PHD_Task_Maven/README.md

 ---
 ## ATTENTION
-- Different java files in the same jar pack are run in multi-threads which might lead some unexpected consequence.
+- Different java files in the same `.jar` package are run in multi-threads which might lead to some unexpected consequences.
-- Dependencies are included in the file `pom.xml`
+- Dependencies are included in the file `pom.xml`.

 ---